 Because you can end up paying much more in interest rates, you are sharing with your lender the risk that interest rates will go up.
 That’s why they can afford to offer the introductory rate to entice new home buyers.

 Fixed-Rate Vs. ARMs: Which Is Better?

 As usual, the answer depends.
 Had you asked during the early years of the COVID-19 pandemic, the answer would have likely been to lock into a fixed rate because mortgage rates were at historic lows.
 Now, interest rates are on the rise, and ARMs are becoming increasingly popular once more.

-If you’re not planning to stay in your new home for longer than the introductory period, or you’re comfortable refinancing your mortgage before the teaser rate expires, an ARM might be your best choice.
+If you’re not planning to stay in your new home for longer than the introductory period, or you’re comfortable refinancing your mortgage before the initial rate expires, an ARM might be your best choice.
 Be aware, however, that if you don’t sell or refinance, ARMs are much more expensive for home buyers over the life of the loan.